 Mr Christopher Rushton and diaconate, 2014-date.

-This chapter is edited, with thanks, from The History of Clayton Gospel Hall, written in 2001 by the late Mr Douglas Hartley for Clayton History Group.
+The History of Clayton Gospel Hall, written in 2001 by the late Mr Douglas Hartley for Clayton History Group.
 The author wished to acknowledge his debt to Mr Arthur Storey for information, particularly about the building work 1927-28.

 Thanks also to Mr Stuart Downey and Mr Willum Whitrick, for their photographs.